YOU WANT TO FEEL BETTER. TO RESPOND BETTER. TO BE BETTER...

 I looked outside of myself for validation that I was wise to stop working with Paul because it was a “waste of money that I didn’t have.”

-I discovered that self-compassion meditation actually works.
-And I saw firsthand how practicing mindfulness (present moment awareness of feelings, thoughts and sensations without judgement) consistently could change my brain.
+It was this moment that made me realize that self-compassion is magic.
+And with regular practice, I saw firsthand how practicing mindfulness (present moment awareness of feelings, thoughts and sensations without judgement) consistently could change my brain.

 I took a deep dive into the science of neuroplasticity, the idea that the brain is malleable and can master new skills, then I learned firsthand that through consistent daily practices, I had the power to shift my mindset.
 It was shocking to discover that my thoughts are just thoughts - not the truth.